What Are Washington Redskins' Best Options at QB Position in 2018?

 He'll be 39 in January and recently declared his desire to see out his career with the New Orleans Saints during an appearance on XTRA 1360 AM (h/t Pro Football Talk's Josh Alper).

-Yet as things stand, Brees is still ticketed to be a free agent in 2018.
+As things stand, though, Brees is still ticketed to be a free agent in 2018.
 He's also still one of the most efficient and productive passers in football, having thrown for the third-most yards this season and owning a stellar 71.3 completion percentage.

 Replacing Cousins with a proven veteran would send a clear signal the Redskins are ready to win now.
 The question would remain if this team is talented enough to win quickly the way the Broncos were when Peyton rode into town five years ago.